 Yvonne J. Merry, 61, of Lowville

-LOWVIILLE, New York (WWNY) - Yvonne J. Merry, 61, of Salmon River Road, passed away on Sunday, June 6, 2021 at Lewis County Health System, Nursing Home, Lowville.
+LOWVILLE, New York (WWNY) - Yvonne J. Merry, 61, of Salmon River Road, passed away on Sunday, June 6, 2021 at Lewis County Health System Nursing Home, Lowville.

-Yvonne was born on September 11, 1959 a daughter of the late Guy Sr. and Noreen Williams Merry.
-She attended ARC program most of her life.
-For the past 28 years, she has lived with her sister and brother-in-law Juanita and Tony Young until entering the nursing home, due to a stroke.
+Yvonne was born on September 11, 1959, a daughter of the late Guy Sr. and Noreen Williams Merry.
+She attended ARC programs most of her life.
+For the past 28 years, she has lived with her sister and brother-in-law, Juanita and Tony Young until entering the nursing home, due to a stroke.

 Yvonne loved to color, put puzzles together, clean and rearrange.
 She enjoyed listening to church on the radio.